mrn-aglic/datapipelines-airflow-book/chapter14/README.md

 4. citibike_api - pretty straightforward.
 Note that the SQL query includes an offset so that we simulate data for each year.
 Run service with:`docker-compose up citibike_api`.
-5. minio and minio/mc - run together with:
+5. minio (minio-s3) and minio/mc - run together with:
-`docker-compose up minio minio_init` (see notes below).
+`docker-compose up minio-s3 minio_init` (see notes below).
+6. implementing the first DAG and download citibike data task.

 ### Taxi_db notes
 I like using with newish things.
 So I looked up the availability